nrwl/nx/docs/shared/reference/glossary.md

 The Atomizer automatically splits tasks so that they can be executed in parallel.

+Atomizer is natively supported by [Nx Agents](#nx-agents), providing you detailed task information in the UI, including interpreted logs and artifacts, automatically grouped by project and workflow.

 > See: [Automatically Split E2E Tasks](/ci/features/split-e2e-tasks)

 ### Buildable Library